KairatJC/KairatJC/README.md

 ## Hello there 👋
-# My name is Kairat, I'm good at creating websites.
+# My name is Kairat.

 ## Stack
 main language - JavaScript